50 Open Problems: Ultraproduct II$_1$ factors

 \begin{prob} Does there exist an existential inclusion of $L(\mathbb{F}_2)$ into $\mathbb{M}^\mathcal{U}$?
 Is the random embedding existential, in the sense of Haar-sampling? \end{prob}

 A positive answer to the above question will have applications to rigidity questions concerning free group factors, to be elaborated by us in an upcoming paper.

 Recall that a II$_1$ factor $N$ is said to be existentially closed if whenever it embeds into a II$_1$ factor $M$, it can embed existentially into $M$.
-Such factors exist, see \cite{IOANA2024110264} for a concrete construction.
+Such factors exist by \cite{ECfactors}, also see \cite{IOANA2024110264, GKEPTConj} for concrete constructions.

-\begin{prob} Does there exist a countable group $G$ such that $L(G)$ is an existentially closed II$_1$ factor? \end{prob}
+\begin{prob} Does there exist a countable group $G$ such that $L(G)$ is an existentially closed II$_1$ factor?
+Does there exist an existentially closed II$_1$ factor which is not isomorphic to a group von Neumann algebra? \end{prob}

+The above question originally appears in \cite{chifan2022tensorproductindecomposabilityresults}, and was kindly communicated to us by I. Chifan.